Do Hoverboards Catch Fire and Explode?

 If in any case the thin plastic sheet separating the positive and the negative parts of the cells get punctured, the liquid will heat up so fast, leading to an explosion.
 Puncturing may occur due to the hoverboard smashing into objects at high speed, getting abused, or banging into staff.

 Although stabbing the battery can cause fire, small sharp metal particles inside a defective battery may lead to the puncturing all on its own.
 When this occurs, especially when charging the batteries, it produces a lot of heat inside the cells, causing the electrolyte to boil up.
 Consequently, the cell casing gets ruptured quickly, leading to an explosion.

 If the volatility of lithium batteries is so high, why are they still in use?
-The typical argument is that lithium-ion has significantly higher energy density than less inflammable batteries.
+The typical argument is that lithium-ion has a significantly higher energy density than less inflammable batteries.
 They can last longer, are lighter and smaller than the other batteries.

 Furthermore, safety standards in the consumer electronics industry have improved to the level where most people don’t worry about leaving their phone charging unmonitored.

 The manufacturing companies came together to set up a safety standard.
 It helped phase out battery scares of the 2000s and contributed to the relatively safe phones and laptops that we have currently.

 Most lithium-ion batteries used in today’s gadgets incorporate all types of safety measures, like emergency vents, and the gadgets have to pass a barrage of electrical stress tests, crush tests, and drop tests before going to the market.